Bigizic/Test-Codes/old/important_scripts/nginx_static.md

 #### lets give privileges:

-	gpasswd -a www-data ubuntu
+	sudo gpasswd -a www-data ubuntu

 #### or:

-	gpasswd -a www-data a_user
+	sudo gpasswd -a www-data a_user

 make sure a_user or ubuntu can enter and read all directories